 History of Computers and Computing, Mechanical calculators, 19th century, Charles Weiss

 On August 31, 1886, Charles W. Weiss of Brooklyn, New York, received a patent (U.S. patent №348437) for an Electro Magnetic Adding Machine.
-Weiss acted as an assignor to the Kruse Check & Adding Machine Company in New York, a manufacturer of check machines, which was also interested in cash registers.
+Weiss worked for the Kruse Check & Adding Machine Company in New York, which manufactured cash registers, adding machines, and typewriters.
+Interestingly, Weiss designed multiple other devices while employed by Charles Kruse, and Kruse’s name was attached to some of these patents: sewing machines, electric gas lighters, electric registering apparatus, drinking vessel, atmospheric engine, photographic passenger recorder, and an adding device for check machines.

 Besides the patent, we don’t have any information about the single-column adding machine of Weiss.
 It was one of the first adding device with electromagnetic operation, after the machine of Charles Pidgin and Francis Leonard from 1883.